Secure Web Gateway Defined and Explored

 As defined by Gartner, “Secure Web gateway solutions protect Web-surfing PCs from infection and enforce company policies.
-A secure Web gateway is a solution that filters unwanted software/malware from user-initiated Web/Internet traffic and enforces corporate and regulatory policy compliance.
+A secure Web gateway filters unwanted malware from user-initiated Internet traffic and enforces corporate and regulatory policy compliance.
 These gateways must, at a minimum, include URL filtering, malicious-code detection and filtering, and application controls for popular Web-based applications, such as instant messaging (IM) and Skype.
-Native or integrated data leak prevention is also increasingly included.”
+Native or integrated data leak prevention is also increasingly included.

 A secure web gateway inspects web traffic in real-time, analyzing content against corporate policies and ensuring any content that is inappropriate or which contravenes company policy is blocked.
 The majority of secure web gateway solutions allow administrators to enforce common security policy templates straight off the shelf and also configure policies that are suited to their business model or compliance requirements.